 It was a packed day, with lots of opportunities for sharing experience and best practice, looking at assessment materials and reports and hearing about the latest research into dyscalculia, as well as hearing more about the historical development of our understanding of this specific learning difficulty.

-There is no current universally accepted definition of dyscalculia, so at present, assessors will typically work with one of these:
+There is no current universally accepted definition of dyscalculia, so at present, UK assessors will typically work with one of these:

 Dyscalculia is a condition that affects the ability to acquire arithmetical skills.
 Dyscalculic learners may have difficulty understanding simple number concepts, lack an intuitive grasp of numbers, and have problems learning number facts and procedures.
 Even if they produce a correct answer or use a correct method, they may do so mechanically and without confidence.